 There is no guarantee that you will rank high on a search with Google, but Google My Business gives you have a chance to be visible.
 Take a positive step and start your profile on Google.
 Google verifies your location by sending a confirmation to your office address.
 Please make sure that your office will accept mail on your behalf.

-Many websites promote Yelp, Foursquare, BBB and Trulia, among many, as places to post realtor reviews.
+Many websites promote Yelp, Foursquare, BBB, and Trulia, among many others, as places to post realtor reviews.
 My suggestion is to begin with ONE of the top three listed above.
 Keep it simple so you can begin now.

 There are many advantages of having public testimonials.
-Some of the advantages include: Building Trust, Standing out from the competition, Reaching a wide range of consumers who are searching online.
+Some of the advantages include: building trust, standing out from the competition, and reaching a wide range of consumers who are searching online.